15.1 REPORTING WILDLIFE

 JBER has an abundance of bear, moose and other wild animals that are seen frequently in family housing areas.
 These animals are dangerous and should be avoided at all times.
 Please ensure all members of your family are familiar with the information below.
 Listed below are some specific precautions your family should observe when in contact with animals.
 Call Security Forces at 907-552-3421 if wild animals present a danger in your housing area.

 Bears occasionally wander into the AMH community areas.
 A primary attraction for bears is the availability of dog food, bird food, fish/game parts or garbage.
 Alaska State Law prohibits feeding bears or causing a wildlife nuisance.
 Storing pet food or garbage on the back porch, in the back of a pick-up, or leaving food remains on barbecues is construed as feeding the bears and can cause bears to become a nuisance.
-Keep garbage inside or properly deposit in the dumpster.
-Make sure the dumpster is securely closed; this may require that an adult take the garbage out.
+Keep garbage inside except on trash or recycling pick up days.

 15.3 FOX, RAVENS, AND MAGPIES